Mathematical tile

 Mathematical tiles are tiles which were used extensively as a building material in the southeastern counties of England—especially East Sussex and Kent—in the 18th and early 19th centuries.
 They were laid on the exterior of timber-framed buildings as an alternative to brickwork, which their appearance closely resembled.
 A distinctive black variety with a glazed surface was used on many buildings in Brighton (now part of the city of Brighton and Hove) from about 1760 onwards, and is considered a characteristic feature of the town's early architecture.
-Although the brick tax (1784–1850) was formerly thought to have encouraged use of mathematical tiles, in fact the tiles were subject to the same tax.
+Although the brick tax (1784–1850) was formerly thought to have encouraged the use of mathematical tiles, in fact the tiles were subject to the same tax.

 Name

 The precise origin of the name "mathematical" is unknown.
 Local historian Norman Nail ascribes it to the "neat geometric pattern" produced by the tiles.
 John W. Cowan suggests it means "exactly regular", an older sense of "mathematical" which is now rare.
 Other attributive names include "brick", "geometrical", "mechanical", "rebate", "wall", or "weather" tiles.
 According to Christopher Hussey, "weather tile" is an earlier more general term, with the true "mathematical tile" distinguished by its flush setting.
 In 18th-century Oxford "feather edge tile" was used.
 While "mathematical tile" is now usual, Nail considered it a "pretentious" innovation, preferring "brick tile" as an older and more authentic name.